Communication that doesn't make "obvious" a battle

 Do you all have your own ``normal'' things?

-people might join a web conference five minutes early, while others might join one minute early.
-For some people, being on time might be the standard.
+Some people might join a web conference 5 minutes before it starts, while others might join 1 minute before.
+Some people might even consider

 As the title of this article suggests, it's pointless to pit these commonplace things against each other

-That's why we need rules and explanations to help people understand.
+That's why rules exist, and explanations are needed to help people understand.

 There are means and methods to prevent each other's "common sense" from fighting over each other, and the name of these methods is verbalization and communication

-If you are requesting an investigation into an alert, you need to clearly communicate what is being investigated, where, to what extent, by when, and to whom a report needs to be sent.
+If you're requesting an investigation into an alert, you need to clearly communicate what the target is, where and to what extent, by when the investigation should be conducted, and to whom the report needs to be submitted.

 That's all, thank you for reading this far!